JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

    remove oidcproxy.special_pages.Userinfo

 We use three levels of access control entities.
-The highest are policy sets, then policies and then rules.
+The highest in the hierarchy are policy sets, then policies and then rules.
-Every entity (policy set, policy, rule) has an unique id, and a target.
+Every entity (policy set, policy, rule) has an unique id (`entity_id`), a target, and a list of obligations (`obligations`).
 In the evaluation process, an entity is only evaluated if the target is evaluated to true.
-The id is used by other entities to link to each other.
+The entity id is used by other entities to link to each other.
 Every entity can furthermore provide a description which is used merely for display purpose.

-Every policy set can contain other policy sets and/or policies.
-Every policy can contain one or more rules.
+Definition contain relation
+  An access control entity A contains a different access control entity B if B's id is listed in A's:

+    * `policy_sets` if B is a policy set
+    * `policies` if B is a policy
+    * `rules` if B is a rule

+  We say an access control entity B is contained in A if A contains B.
+  Policy sets and policies can only be contained in policy sets, while rules can only be contained in policies.

 Policies and policy sets specify a conflict resolution which is used to determine the effect the policy has after the containing rules are evaluated.

-Rules have a condition and an effect.
+Rules specify their condition in the access control language and an effect.
+If a rules get evaluated and their target matched, the condition is evaluated and if the condition got evaluated to `true`, their effect is returned if the condition evaluated to `false` the opposite of their effect is returned.

 Conflict Resolution
 ===================